XueyangFeng/RPEval/README.md

-# RPEval
+# RPEval: Benchmarking and Enhancing Rational Preference Utilization for Personalized Assistants: A Pragmatic View

-This repository is based on our paper "Benchmarking and Enhancing Rational Preference Utilization for Personalized Assistants: A Pragmatic View"
+## Motivation Example